A Review of Neural Networks in Precipitation Prediction: Literature Survey

-With the development of theoretical physics and astronomy, in the last decade of 19th century, early pioneers such as Cleveland Abbe and Vilhelm Bjerknes articulated the foundational principles of scientific weather prediction, with Bjerknes proposing a systematic framework involving both diagnostic and prognostic steps based on governing equations of the atmosphere\cite{Friedman1989}.
-This vision was carried forward by Lewis Fry Richardson, who attempted the first numerical weather forecast in 1917 using finite difference approximations.
-Although his effort resulted in unrealistic outcomes due to data imbalance and the absence of computational tools, it introduced the core concept of modeling atmospheric evolution via numerical integration of physical equations \cite{LYNCH20083431}.
+With the development of theoretical physics and astronomy, in the last decade of 19th century, early pioneers such as Cleveland Abbe and Vilhelm Bjerknes illustrated the foundational principles of scientific weather prediction.
+Vilhelm Bjerknes also proposed a systematic framework involving diagnostic and prognostic steps based on governing equations of the atmosphere\cite{Friedman1989}.
+This vision was carried forward by Lewis Fry Richardson, who attempted the first numerical weather forecast using finite difference approximations.
+Although his effort resulted in unrealistic outcomes due to data imbalance and the lack of computational resources, Richardson still introduced the core concept of modeling atmospheric evolution via numerical integration of physical equations\cite{LYNCH20083431}.